allypaixao/waes_assignment/README.md

 - Start application on project differ-for-testers by following previous instruction;
 - Donwload the project on your local machine
 - Open terminal console
-- Navigate to the dowloaded folder
+- From the project root:
 	- run the command: mvn compile test
-- After run a failure will be displayed as one scenario is failling:
+- After the run a failure will be displayed as one scenario is failling:
 	- Scenario ErrorMessages#004 is failing as right side empty message is not returning as expected.
- - the results can be verified at: /reports/report.html
+- The results can be verified at: /reports/report.html